-CRJ 500 Special Topics
+CRJ 500 - Special Topics 3 credit hours

 This course will focus on special topics that would be of educational interest for students in the graduate program.
 Topics for this course will vary and, if popular, will be submitted as a permanent addition to the program.